chrismartel/ECSE415-Project-G7/classification/README.md

 Pipeline to extract images from datasets, preprocess images and train SVM classifiers.

-All the code and experiemnts is available in the _classification.ipynb_ notebook.
+All the code and experiments is available in the _classification.ipynb_ notebook.

 The _train.py_ file is not functional for the moment.